ua-2025q3-astr501-513/p1-the-physics-team/README.md

 Your presentation should:
 * clearly explain the problem you tackled;
 * show the numerical techniques you applied;
-* present results with relevant plots, tables; or figures
+* present results with relevant plots, tables, or figures
 * highlight your findings and insights.

 Each team member should be prepared to discuss their contributions.